-Whatever the reasons, it’s important for athletes to be creative and stay motivated to maintain quality training even when they’re stuck indoors.
+Whatever the reasons, athletes must be creative and be motivated to maintain quality training even when stuck indoors.

-While the positives of indoor training include convenience, time efficiency, power metrics, and safety, there can be a few downsides.
+While indoor training has many positive aspects, including convenience, time efficiency, power metrics, and safety, it can also have a few downsides.

-The people around you can impact your levels of motivation, too.
+The people around you can also impact your motivation levels.
 It typically helps to train with a friend or to be accountable to a coach.

 Busy or crowded gym environments can also add to the challenge of working out in a way that’s safe and convenient.

-These environmental factors don’t have to be obstacles to a good workout, however.
+However, these environmental factors don’t have to be obstacles to a good workout.

-In fact, you can actually use the environment to your advantage in order to create truly effective indoor training that keeps you coming back for more.
+In fact, you can use the environment to your advantage to create truly effective indoor training that keeps you coming back for more.

 1. Create a pre-workout routine and use it to trick your brain